Son of Rensselaer, William W. Leopold, passed away Nov. 20, 2012 in San Diego, Calif.

-Mr. Leopold was born Dec.
-23, 1928 in Rensselaer to Glenn H. "Peach" Leopold and Pauline (Wolf) Leopold (of Hammond, Indiana).
-He went to Rensselaer schools, graduating from Rensselaer High School in 1946, and attended Indiana University.
-He began his career in business with his father at the Home Finance Company on N. Cullen Street.
-Later her worked with the federal Small Business Administration in Washington, D.C.
+William was born Dec.
+23, 1928 in Rensselaer to Glenn H. "Peach" Leopold and Pauline (Wolf) Leopold (of Hammond).
+William graduated from Rensselaer High School, Class of 1946, and attended Indiana University.
+He began his career in business with his father at the Home Finance Company on North Cullen Street.
+Later, he worked with the federal Small Business Administration in Washington, D.C.
 He was active in the Republican Party locally and nationally.

 Modest, loyal, and caring, Mr. Leopold honored his family legacy as a devoted son, friend, and family member.
 He remained in touch with relatives and friends throughout his life.
 Always gracious, he had many close friends throughout the country and always included visits with them in his many travels.
 Generations of us are honored to have known and loved this true gentleman.

 Mr. Leopold, known to most as "Bill", was a long time member of Prairie Lodge #125, F&AM and Shriners.
 He served in the U. S. Army at the end of World War II.
 He loved to travel around this country and the world.
 An avid patron of the arts, he appreciated concerts, musical reviews, and theatre, particularly those at the Kennedy Center in our nation's capitol.

 After retiring, Mr. Leopold moved to San Diego and enjoyed the amenities of southern California.
 There, he had many friends who were also retirees from the Midwest and was very active socially.